Native Client Remote Sessions

 RDP Proxy session using the native Windows Remote Desktop client

-RDP Proxy session using the native Windows Remote Desktop client (TOTP required)
+RDP Proxy session using the native Windows Remote Desktop client (TOTP optionally included)

 RDP Proxy session using the mRemoteNG client